Syncfusion AI Assistant

 @import '../node_modules/@syncfusion/ej2-pdfviewer/styles/material.css';

-To load and display a PDF using server-backed mode, only the PdfViewerModule is required.
-The PDF Viewer communicates with a server-side web service through the serviceUrl property.
+Add the PDF Viewer component to your Angular application in server-backed mode.
+In this mode, the PDF Viewer communicates with a server-side web service through the serviceUrl property.

 Update src/app/app.ts as shown below: